 Driving a Motor Vehicle: SC requires that the vehicle actually move or was moved.
-This is different than other states, like North Carolina, only require operating.
+This is different from other states, like North Carolina, only require operating.
 The State must prove that the driver was driving or recently drove.

 Under the Influence of Alcohol, Drugs, or Both: The State must prove that the driver was under the influence of alcohol or drugs.
 There are many ways to prove this: odor of alcohol, driver’s admission of drinking, open containers, drug paraphernalia, drug odor, breath test, urine test, or blood test.
 Prescription drugs are not excluded, and you may be charged for DUI based solely on lawfully prescribed drugs if you meet the other elements.